valfulton/Atlantic-ADSHADE-Peace/README.md

 1. The remote attestation
 1. The unique key derived from the TEE's hardware
-1. The docker-compose.yaml data which contains the SHA hash of the individual docker images running on the TEE
+1. The docker-compose.yaml data which contains the SHA256 hash of the individual docker images running on the TEE

 ![image](https://github.com/user-attachments/assets/aae0db8a-cbcb-4a30-858b-3fcadc0f1f17)

-## 2. API Layer
+## 2. Worker Agent

-Based Agents have an API Layer that acts as a bridge between the LLMs and the NEAR Contract.
+Based Agents have a Worker Agent that acts as a bridge between the LLMs and the NEAR Contract.

-The template includes the following code for the API Layer:
+The template includes the following code for the Worker Agent:

-1. The API will derive a unique key for this instance of the TEE (a NEAR Account).
-This key is in memory and inside the TEE, unable to be exfiltrated, verifiable by code inspection and the SHA hash of the docker image.
+1. The Worker Agent API will derive a unique key for this instance of the TEE (a NEAR Account).
+This key is in memory and inside the TEE, unable to be exfiltrated, verifiable by code inspection and the SHA256 hash of the docker image.
-2. A call from the API layer to the NEAR contract to verify the TEE's remote attestation (so we know it's running in a TEE).
-This call includes the SHA hash of the docker images used and the checksum of the remote attestation to be viewed on the Phala Cloud explorer.
+2. A call from the Worker Agent to the NEAR contract to verify the TEE's remote attestation (so we know it's running in a TEE).
+This call includes the SHA256 hash of the docker images used and the checksum of the remote attestation to be viewed on the Phala Cloud explorer.
-3. A call to `get_tee` which returns the SHA hashes and checksum of the TEE's instance.
+3. A call to `get_tee` which returns the SHA256 hashes and checksum of the TEE's instance.

-Subsequent API layer code and calls to the NEAR Contract are left to the developer and their custom smart contract development for their based agent.
+Subsequent Worker Agent code and calls to the NEAR Contract are left to the developer and their custom smart contract development for their based agent.

-What to use the API layer for (remember it's verified!):
+What to use the Worker Agent for (remember it's verified!):

 -   providing offchain (but online) data to the LLM
 -   preprocessing LLM inference into specific smart contract method calls
 -   arbitrary offchain compute
+-   run an LLM inside the Worker Agent

 ## 3. NEAR Contract